 But I’ll tell you that I most definitely wanted and needed them after having my second baby – my 10 pounder and first VBAC.

 Yep, that numbing spray would have been a godsend.

-Here’s my top recommendations for products you should include in your after birth care kit:
+Here’s my top recommendations for products you should include in your DIY postpartum care kit:

 I tried cloth breast pads at one point to try to save money, but they just didn’t work for me.
 Some moms don’t mind them.
 Personally, they just didn’t seem very absorbent to me.

 I also tried various store brand nursing pads, like Up & Up’s from Target.
 Again, they just couldn’t compare to these breast pads.
 They’re a postpartum kit ESSENTIAL.

 In fact, I just added them to my monthly Amazon subscribe & save list.
 You really don’t want to run out and have to use paper towels until you can get to the store.

 Even if you can get your baby to latch correctly from the very beginning (this doesn’t come naturally), your boobs have never done this before.
 And they are going to let you know it.

 Even five kids later, I still experience some soreness the day after I start nursing.
 So, after delivering my fifth child, I asked the nurse for some lanolin.